cb-technologists/blog/content/posts/jenkins-snyk.md

 #### 2. **Add your Snyk token to Jenkins**

-Get your snyk token from https://app.snyk.io/account
+Get your Snyk token from https://app.snyk.io/account

 Add a global credential in Jenkins.
 Under the kind option make sure you choose Snyk API Token.
 (Credentials -> Global -> Add Credentials)